postgres/postgres/contrib/pg_tde/documentation/docs/multi-tenant-setup.md

     CREATE EXTENSION pg_tde;
     ```

-    By default, the `pg_tde` extension is created for the currently used database.
+    The `pg_tde` extension is created for the currently used database.
 To enable data encryption in other databases, you must explicitly run the `CREATE EXTENSION` command against them.

     !!! tip